Registering Conflicted (blocked) domain names.

 The Domain Name Commission reviews all requests for registration of “blocked names” and will only sign off/ accept these based on the above criteria being met.

-The Domain Name Commission has a process in place to notify the eligible domain name holder to register the blocked domain name.
+The Domain Name Commission has a process in place to notify the eligible domain name holder to register the blocked domain name (prior to 1 July 2025).

 After 60 days, if the eligible domain name holder does not register the blocked domain name, the domain name will get released to the public.